 - Movie, video cameras, tripods, and selfie sticks are not allowed in the Museum.

 Please ask a security officer if you have additional questions.

-For press and other special photography, including film and videotape projects, please contact the Communications Department during business hours by phone ( 212-879-5500, ext.
-3441) or fax (212-472-2764).
-See Image Resources for more information about requests regarding photographs of works of art owned by the Museum for any purpose other than private and noncommercial.
+For press and other special photography, including film and videotape projects, please contact Erin Firestone, Manager of Marketing and Public Relations, at (609) 258-3767.
+See Image Use and Access for more information about requests regarding photographs of works of art owned by the Museum for any purpose other than private and noncommercial.
 The Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or to reproduce photographs of objects in its collection.